How we handle personal information

 - education and employment history from people who work for us, or apply to work for us

-- contact details of our consumers, staff, contractors and members of the public
+- contact details of consumers, our staff, our contractors and members of the public

 - security footage at some of our offices.

-When we collect personal and health information directly from you, we will take reasonable steps to advise you of:
+Generally, we collect personal and health information about you directly from you.
+When we do this, we will take reasonable steps to advise you of:

-- for what purpose the information is being sought
+- for what purpose the information is being collected

 - whether any law requires its collection